rickhull/buildar/README.md

       # ...
     }

-Make sure you have a :test task
+    # make sure you have a task named :test, even if it's empty

-    require 'rake/testtask'

-    # runs your test files
-    #
-    Rake::TestTask.new :test do |t|
+    #task :test do
-      t.pattern = 'test/*.rb' # FIX for your layout
-    end
+    #end

 Dogfood
 -------